 As a widower Thomas observed the requisite minimum six months period of mourning (although in some cases widowers continued in mourning for up to two years) with the wearing of a black suit, black hatband and armband.
 On her death Thomas’ life started to fall apart.
 Margaret had fulfilled the duties expected of a wife during the 19th Century ensuring her husband’s comfort, accompanying him to the other side of the world, preparing their children for their proper stations in life as well as caring for her husband’s interests.
 Margaret had run her household well and managed it within the boundaries of her husband’s income a factor that Thomas was soon to find was now a great loss to him.

 It was barely six months after Margaret’s death that Thomas remarried.
 The shortness of this period following his first wife’s death is likely to have been considered quite scandalous.
 His choice of a second wife, Mrs Margaret Thomson of Forest Lodge, proved to compound his problems rather than improve them.
-She has been previously married to Archibald Thomas, a tobacco manufacturer, who had died in 1870.
-She had one daughter who was a married adult.
-To support herself, Mrs Thomas had continued to run a tobacconist shop which her husband had established.
-This would not have been considered a suitable occupation for a respectable woman.
-Smoking was a masculine pursuit and perfectly acceptable for men but definitely not so for a lady and for a woman to be involved in such trade even less acceptable.
-It is possible that Thomas’ unmarried daughters, Mary, Janette, Caroline and Fanny, who may have been living at home would have been so distressed by their father’s remarriage decided to move out of the family home at Seven Oaks.
-All of this was not sufficient for Thomas to reconsider his decision and he married Margaret Thomson on 27 November 1875.
+On the death of her second husband, Archibald Thomas, a tobacco manufacturer, who died in 1870, Mrs Thomas had continued to run a tobacconist shop which her husband had established.
+Thomas married Margaret Thomson on 27 November 1875.

-By March 1878, his marriage had failed and Thomas had separated from his second wife, the house at Seven Oaks had been let at eighty pound a year and Thomas had been declared insolvent.
 In evidence he gave before the Chief Commissioner the separation appeared to have been bitter.
-There were a number of liabilities incurred by Mrs Henderson and she had sold furniture and cattle but there was some dispute as to whether this property had belonged to Mrs Henderson prior to her marriage or if it belonged to her second husband.
-Prior to her marriage to Thomas his second wife had mortgaged her property for about eight hundred pounds.
+His second wife had sold furniture and cattle after their separation but there was some dispute as to whether this property had belonged to Mrs Henderson prior to her marriage or if it belonged to her second husband.
+Prior to her marriage to Thomas, his second wife had mortgaged her property for about eight hundred pounds.
 Thomas had been unaware of the debts that his second wife had incurred against her business and was shocked to find that “they were considerable” and the “equity on the redemption of Seven Oaks was sufficient to meet .. claims”.
 On his separation from his wife he went to live with his family, shocked and ill at the repercussions of his second marriage.
-His second wife had taken up residence with her only daughter and was still involved with litigation some years later regarding debts she incurred in 1886.
-Records show that she died at her daughter’s home in 1905.
+His second wife had taken up residence with her family and was still involved with litigation some years later regarding debts she incurred in 1886.
+Records show that she died in 1905.

 Thomas fortunately had the support of his son Charles and the friendship of Mr Billyard who lent him money to pay off his wife’s debts and allowed Charles to purchase the property.
 An attempt was made in court to show that the sale of Seven Oaks by Thomas to his son Charles should be considered fraudulent and void.
 It was proven that the sale price was reasonable given the mortgages held over the property and the case was dismissed.
 A Memorandum of Transfer dated 10 May 1877 shows that Charles paid his father a total of £600 for the entire property.
 This transfer records the value of the mortgage as £700 and interest and these mortgages were transferred to Charles.